datavis-tech/d3-boxes/README.md

       either a leaf node or internal node.
     * `size` The size of the internal node, with the same specifications as values within `sizes` (see next bullet point).
+    * optional `name` in order to get position and size of this internal node.
 * `sizes` An object that specifies component size options, where
   * Keys are component alias strings.
   * Values are objects with the following properties: